McDonald Islands: 2001 eruption

 Another eruption started at McDonald Island in 2001.
 The eruption was first sighted from a ship passing by the islands.
 Material was being ejected from the flanks of the island and also in the north and northwest of the island, and steam was issuing from near the summit crater.
 Work suggested that prior to the ship's visit, the volcano had been erupting, covering the island in dark, smooth material.
 Many features had been filled in, such as Williams Bay.
 The eruptions had also joined Flat Island to McDonald Island as 400 m of land had been added to windward point.
 A new volcanic cone had also been created.
 An observation made in November 2002 noted two new lava domes had been formed; their date of formation is unknown.

 2005 eruption

 Analysis of satellite imagery noted that an eruption took place on 12 July 2005 on the northwest shore of the island.
 The eruption may have added a small portion to the area of the island.

+2025 US tariffs

+In early April 2025, US President Donald Trump announced widespread tariffs against countries and territories around the world, including Heard Island and the McDonald Islands.
+The tariff placed on the McDonald Islands is 10%, which is in line with the rest of Australia.
+In reaction to the tariff, Australian Prime Minister Anthony Albanese remarked "It just shows and exemplifies the fact that nowhere on Earth is safe from this."

 Heritage

-In 2002 the Heard Island and McDonald Islands were declared a marine reserve; this was expanded in 2014.
+In 2002 the Heard Island and McDonald Islands were declared a marine reserve; this was expanded in 2014., and further expansion was being considered in 2024.
 The islands are also recognised as a World Heritage Site.